ajilach/clamav-rest/README.md

 Closed a security hole by upgrading our `Dockerfile` to the alpine base image version `3.19` thanks to [Marsup](https://github.com/Marsup).

-# Prerequisites

-This container doesn't do much on it's own unless you use an additional service or communicator to talk to it!

 # Installation

 Automated builds of the image are available on [Registry](https://hub.docker.com/r/ajilaag/clamav-rest) and is the recommended method of installation.